 - 1 tsp vanilla extract

-Preheat oven to 350.
+- Preheat oven to 350 degrees Fahrenheit.
 Spray a 24-cup mini muffin tin with baking spray and set aside.

-Divide batter among muffin cups and bake for 10-12 minutes, until a toothpick comes out clean.
+- Divide batter among muffin cups and bake for 10-12 minutes, until a toothpick comes out clean - they will not really brown.